Enhance Your Garden with Planters

-Whatever the size of your outside space, transform it into a haven of natural beauty this summer with our clever tips for using pots and planters.
+Whatever the size of your outside space, garden or patio transform it into a haven of natural beauty this spring/summer with our clever tips for using pots and planters.

 1. Choose different sized pots

-Group various sizes on the corner of a terrace to provide a natural break between the terrace and grass, or use the same styling to zone an outside area.
-Even if you have a small balcony, you can still grow herbs and vegetables or fill pots with perennials.
+Group various sizes on the corner of a terrace or decking area to provide a natural break, or use the same styling to zone an outside area.
+Even if you have a small balcony, you can still grow herbs and vegetables or fill pots with perennials or plants.
 A bright display can help to lift your mood and, if you live in a city, it can soften a more urban landscape.

 2. Celebrate natural materials

-The subtle tones of terracotta are well suited to the outdoors; they weather well and add a soft tone to a terrace.
-Mix traditional pots with shrubs with taller styles for small trees.
+The subtle tones of terracotta are well suited to the outdoors; they weather well and add a soft tone to a terraced area.
+Mix traditional pots with shrubs and taller styles for small trees.
 Wide and low planters work well for annuals and biennials, and position decorative urn shaped pots to give a Mediterranean feel.